 The City of Tyler's Landfill is designed to accept small amounts of household hazardous waste.
-Household hazardous waste, in quantities of one gallon or less, may be disposed of as household garbage.
+Household hazardous waste, in quantities 32 ounces or less, may be disposed of as household garbage.

 Paint must be dried out before being placed at the curb to prevent the paint from exploding when it is compacted in the garbage truck.
-It will dry out by pouring two quarts of Oil Dry Absorbent or Kitty Litter into a half gallon of paint.
-Stir with a stick and leave the top off to allow it to dry.
-When you can hold the can upside down and no paint pours out, then it is ready to go in your trash.
-Oil dry is available at any grocery store, discount store or auto supply store.
-It is also available in one gallon baggies at the Tyler Recycling Collection Center.
+The paint can be dried out by pouring two quarts of Oil Dry Absorbent or Kitty Litter into a half gallon of paint.
+Stir the oil dry in with a stick and leave the top off to allow it to dry.
+When you can hold the can upside down and no paint pours out, it is ready to go in your trash.
+Oil dry or kitty litter is available at any grocery store, discount store or auto supply store.